galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 > 42 40 26 27
 > ```
 >
-> Note that thereby also positions with a quality value larger than the chosen threshold are removed if they are embedded in regions with lower quality (note that the partial sum is decreasing if the quality values are smaller than the threshold).
+> Note that thereby also positions with a quality value larger than the chosen threshold are removed if they are embedded in regions with lower quality (the partial sum is decreasing if the quality values are smaller than the threshold).
 The advantage of this procedure is that it is robust against a small number of positions with a quality higher than the threshold.
 >
 >
 > Alternatives to this procedure would be: